ContentFlows/Documentation

 Add the Facebook Login product

 On the dashboard, find Facebook Login in the product list and click Set up.
-No extra configuration is needed.
+No extra configuration needed.

 4

-Open the Graph API Explorer.
+Open the Graph API Explorer:

 • In the top-right dropdown, select your app